The Black Feathers: Soaked to the Bone

 Their award winning debut album ‘Soaked to the Bone’ was crowd funded through PledgeMusic.
 They hit their target within 4 days, and completed the project raising 229% over the original target.

 Three singles were released from the album.
 ‘Down by the River’ and ‘All For You’ received regional and online radio play including BBC Radio Gloucestershire and Amazing Radio.
 ‘Winter Moves In’ was released in aid of Marie Curie (charity) with 100% of the proceeds going to the charity.
 The single received regional radio play as well as being played by Tom Robinson on BBC Radio 6.
 The official music video for ‘Winter Moves In’ won an award at Portsmouth Film Festival for ‘Achievement in Art’ in September 2016.

 Soaked to the Bone was officially released in February 2016 on Blue House Music and made the top 40 in the Official Charts Company Americana Chart.
 It received some five star reviews in the music press both online and offline such as Rolling stone Germany and Music News.
 The Album also won ‘Debut Album of the Year’ in the 2016 Fatea Awards.

 The album includes a version of Make You Feel My Love written by Bob Dylan.

 Songs from the album have had extensive BBC regional radio play including BBC Wales, BBC Scotland and Scottish Gaelic station BBC Nan Gaidheal.
 National radio play included BBC Radio 2 on The Bob Harris show, played by Paul Sexton and by Bob Harris himself.
-‘Soaked to the Bone’ also made BBC Radio Ulster’s album of the week and was played on and added to the RTE Radio 1 playlist.
+‘Soaked to the Bone’ also made BBC Radio Ulster’s album of the week and was played on and added to the RTÉ Radio 1 playlist.

 They went on to win ‘Best Duo’ at the G.S.M.C Awards 2016.